Merrillville Divorce Modifications Lawyer

 When Is A Modification To Child Custody Granted?

-The simple answer to that question is when it serves the best interests of your children.
 If you and the other parent agree that changes in either of your lives or the children’s lives warrant a change in your current arrangement and modify it, the court may approve it as long as it meets the aforementioned criteria.

 If you cannot agree, the court will look for a substantial change in circumstances that warrants a modification.
 Even if you can prove that your circumstances have changed, the court will still want assurances that modifying your custody agreement will be the best course of action for your children.